ShawnDong98/ShawnDong98.github.io/_posts/2021-03-20-【Research & Writing】中英文写作语料库.md

 > Second, we believe that X .
 Recent architectures have demonstrated that X. However, X. To alleviate this shortcoming, our second main idea is X. An important aspect of this work is that X.

+> Empirically, we provide an extensive evaluation of our method on several challenging datasets: X. Quantitatively, we evaluate our work on a wide range of metrics including X; qualitatively, X. Our experimental results demonstrate a large improvement over the current state-of-the-art methods.
+In summary, we introduce a new architecture X that has the following advantages:

 # Related Works